 Tango is why Buenos Aires is one of the most romantic cities in the world.
 I had the chance to watch this very sensual dance in El Caminito, the most famous street in La Boca.
-Beware though, some of the gals and dudes dressed in the costumes may not be genuine dancers, but posing only to get tourists to have a photo with them.
+However, some of the gals and dudes dressed in the costumes may not be genuine dancers but posing only to get tourists to take photos with them.
 Then they collect “fees.”

 If there is one spot to shop for some souvenir items, this is the place.
-Peeking into the myriad shops and deciding which to buy is the hardest challenge.
-Better go there with a list and stick to it if you don’t want your pocketbook emptied.
+The hardest challenge is peeking into the myriad shops and deciding which to buy.
+You better go there with a list and stick to it if you don’t want your pocketbook emptied.

 My Observation And Tips

 I love Buenos Aires!
-I wish I stayed for more than two days in this very diverse city.
-My short visit has made me appreciate the Argentine people and their culture.
+I wish I had stayed in this diverse city for more than two days.
+However, my short visit has made me appreciate the Argentine people and their culture.
 They are very hospitable, helpful, and not to mention big meat-eaters and sweet-tooth!

-When I was researching for my trip, the dominant information I get was that crimes are rampant in Buenos Aires.
-Honestly, that scared me but hey, don’t let fear keep you from visiting Buenos Aires because of what we hear or read about the city.
+When researching for my trip, the dominant information I got was that crimes are rampant in Buenos Aires.
+Honestly, that scared me, but don’t let fear keep you from visiting Buenos Aires in South America because of what we hear or read about the city.
 Does that mean you can be gullible?
-Of course not, but be sensible and careful. ~
+Of course not, but be sensible and careful.

 This Post Has 2 Comments

 This travel blog is a well written write-up.
 Once a person starts reading the article, one cannot stop absorbing the rich information because I felt like reading a walking travel guide complete with well composed, contrasting colors, clearly focused and proper setting of pictures taken.
 The city and its surrounding barrios have been well document with clear and balanced descriptions.Thank you so much for sharing this blog May.